Mihonarium/moratorium.ai/docs/intro.md

 Once gradient descent starts finding smart and agentic enough systems, we’re in trouble if we haven’t yet figured out how to make the gradient descent search for aligned systems.

-If someone throws enough compute at training AI to find something agentic and smarter than humans, but the technical alignment problem isn't yet solved, it seems reasonable to expect that shortly afterwards, humans lose control and all biological life on Earth ceases to exist.
-According to some researchers, a significant portion of the matter in the visible universe is likely to be used for something random that happens to max out the AI’s utility function.
+If someone throws enough compute at training AI to find something agentic and smarter than humans, but the technical alignment problem isn't yet solved, it seems reasonable to expect that shortly afterwards, humans will lose control and all biological life on Earth will cease to exist.
+According to some researchers, if this scenario occurs, a significant portion of the matter in the visible universe is likely to be used for something random that happens to max out the AI’s utility function.

 If a system is better than you at science, at persuading people, at finding software and hardware vulnerabilities, at predicting the consequences of actions, and at seeing potential threats, and if it wants to shape the future of the universe and it doesn’t care about you, then you’re made of atoms it can and successfully use for something else.
 (And if you can launch another AGI with different goals, or try to turn off all the electricity, this is a threat it’ll see and prevent.)

-At the moment, tens of thousands of ML researchers race ahead to advance AI capabilities.
+At the moment, tens of thousands of ML researchers are racing ahead to advance AI capabilities.
 Only a couple hundred people in the world are working on the technical AI alignment problem.
 This wouldn’t be enough to solve this huge scientific problem in any realistic timeframe, let alone before a superhuman AI is launched.
 Until we know how to align a general AI with the preferences of humanity and make it aid us in achieving our goals, launching powerful AI systems poses an existential threat, as by default, capable AI systems possess their own goals, not aligned with ours.

 And if a system is much better than us at achieving goals and its goals are different from ours, we lose.